300-Hour Advanced Yoga Teacher Training

 Katy Scherer

-Founder of The Vinyasa People and The Pilates People, Yoga and Pilates Teacher, Breathwork Educator, and passionate advocate for conscious movement and nervous system health.
+Founder of The Vinyasa People and The Pilates People, Senior Yoga Teacher, Teacher Trainer, and passionate advocate for intelligent, sustainable movement.

 — Katy Scherer